openconnectivity/IOTivity-Lite-setup/Readme.md

 The saved file can be compiled without copy pasting.

 **Note that running gen.sh will overwrite the made changes!!**

+Typical changes to be applied on the code:
+- making sure that the code passes CTT
+	- Some resources have mandatory behavior not captured in OAS format.
+- attaching the code to hardware
+	- See the TODO, in where the code should be inserted

 ## Build Code